RareSkills/blog/l2-calldata/l2-calldata.md

 ## Prerequisites

--   The reader should be familiar with Solidity and Ethereum Virtual Environment (EVM).
+-   The reader should be familiar with Solidity and Ethereum Virtual Machine (EVM).
 -   The reader should at least know some simple [gas optimization](https://www.rareskills.io/post/gas-optimization) techniques.
 -   The reader should know what ABI encoding/decoding, this [video on ABI encoding](https://www.rareskills.io/post/abi-encoding) is a good starting point to learn.

 ## Authorship

-This article was written by Rati Montreewat ([Linkedin](https://www.linkedin.com/in/rati-montreewat/), [Twitter](https://twitter.com/RATi_MOn)), a blockchain engineer and an author of [Solid Grinder](https://github.com/Ratimon/solid-grinder), an L2 calldata optimization tool, and an alumni of the RareSkills [solidity bootcamp](https://hackmd.io/6dXGm0IxQJWongosS25O2w?view).
+This article was written by Rati Montreewat ([LinkedIn](https://www.linkedin.com/in/rati-montreewat/), [Twitter](https://twitter.com/RATi_MOn)), a blockchain engineer and an author of [Solid Grinder](https://github.com/Ratimon/solid-grinder), an L2 calldata optimization tool, and an alumni of the RareSkills [Solidity Bootcamp](https://hackmd.io/6dXGm0IxQJWongosS25O2w?view).

 ## The Cost of Calldata